libKriging/libKriging/docs/dev/WithRStudio.md

 ## 2. Starting with RStudio

-Start a new package project using `File > New Project... > New Directory > R Package using Rcpp Armadillo`
+If you have already clone libKriging, start a new package project using `File > New Project... > New Directory > R Package using Rcpp Armadillo`.
+You can also start a new package project using `File > New Project... > Version control > git` and fill "Repository URL" with 'https://github.com/MASCOTNUM/libKriging'.

 ## 3. Update configuration